calluume/UK_redistricter/README.md

 # UK Electoral Redistricter

-This redistricter was developed as part of my dissertation for the final year of my MSci in Computer Science at the University of Exeter (completed as of the 4th of May!), with the final report hopefully published this summer.
-The project itself aims to propose a new method for electoral districting using a reinforcement-learning approach, based on a graph grouping algorithm proposed by Zhou et al. (2016) [1].

-The project is being applied to the UK, especially with the current boundary review set to be completed in 2023, and aims to directly optimise solutions for fairness, unlike many papers within the literature.
-This is done using comparisons between party seat share and proportional vote, alongside some compactness measures and legal constraints to ensure the model is able to produce reasonable results, whilst still being able to best represent the electorate.

 <p align="center" width="100%">
     <img width="600" alt="south" src="https://user-images.githubusercontent.com/62618224/161809829-1a0d43fb-a570-40de-a3ea-a2b02b6a2361.png">
 </p>

+This redistricter was developed as part of my dissertation for the final year of my MSci in Computer Science at the University of Exeter with the goal of developing a new method for electoral districting using a reinforcement-learning approach, based on a graph grouping algorithm proposed by Zhou et al. (2016) [1].
+The project has been applied to the UK and aims to directly optimise boundaries for fairness and the solution's ability to best represent the electorate, unlike many papers within the literature which mostly focus on factors such as population distribution.
+This is done through a newly developed metric for electoral fairness, the "Seats-votes difference," which is able to make direct comparisons towards party seat and vote shares and, importantly, can be applied to parliamentary systems with any number of parties.

+A paper detailing the proposed algorithm and the seats-votes difference will be published as part of "[SoGood 2022: The 7th Workshop on Data Science for Social Good](https://sites.google.com/view/ecmlpkddsogood2022/)," including a poster presentation at the conference in Grenoble on the 23<sup>rd</sup> of September.

-If you have any questions, feel free to send me an email at ce347@exeter.ac.uk, or contact me on my website at [callum-evans.co.uk](https://callum-evans.co.uk/)
+If you have any questions, feel free to contact me on my website at [callum-evans.co.uk](https://callum-evans.co.uk/)

 ## Installation